Vaping Related Lung Illness: A Summary of the Public Health Risks and Recommendations for the Public

 CDPH Tobacco Free California Website https://tobaccofreeca.com/

-The California Smokers’ Helpline offers vaping cessation services including telephone counseling, text messaging, web chat, and an online app to help all tobacco users quit.
-For more information and resources for youth, young adults and parents, call 1-800-NO BUTTS or visit http://www.nobutts.org/vaping.
+Kick It California offers vaping cessation services including telephone counseling, text messaging, web chat, and an online app to help all tobacco users quit.
+For more information and resources for youth, young adults and parents, call 1-800-300-8086 or visit http://www.KickItCa.org.

 If you suspect your child is vaping, visit flavorshookkids.org for more information on the health effects and actions you can take.
 You can download the parent’s guide for information on how to talk to your child about vaping.